1MikeMakuch/growwin/README.md

   Control + Shift + arrow

 * I use these in conjunction with SizeUp.
-SizeUp allows you to position any application window in one of the 4 quarters of the screen or in 1 of the 4 halves of the screen.
-These scripts allow you to enlarge one window on one edge at a time by a configurable percentage, default 25%.
+SizeUp allows you to position any application window in one of the four quarters of the screen (lower left, upper left, x 2 for right) or in one of the four halves (upper, lower, left, right) of the screen.
+These growwin scripts allow you to enlarge one window on one edge at a time by a configurable percentage, default 25%.

 * Thanks to